blazium-engine/blazium-docs/getting_started/introduction/learning_new_features.rst

 .. image:: img/manual_search.png

-The manual has a companion class reference that explains each Godot class's available functions and properties when programming.
-While the manual covers general features, concepts, and how to use the editor, the reference is all about using Godot's scripting API (Application Programming Interface).
+The manual has a companion class reference that explains each Blazium class's available functions and properties when programming.
+While the manual covers general features, concepts, and how to use the editor, the reference is all about using Blazium's scripting API (Application Programming Interface).
 You can access it both online and offline.
-We recommend browsing the reference offline, from within the Godot editor.
+We recommend browsing the reference offline, from within the Blazium editor.
 To do so, go to Help -> Search Help or press :kbd:`F1`.

 .. image:: img/manual_class_reference_search.webp